Home » Chaffles » Delicious Pumpkin Chaffles

 • 2 large eggs

-• 1 tbsp brown sugar monk fruit sweetener
+• 1 tablespoon brown sugar monk fruit sweetener

 Instructions